 Our analysis of the possible scenarios for a future relationship takes into account ‘red lines’ on both sides, and indicates that in either of the two possible scenarios the UK will leave both the internal market and the customs union.
 Businesses may therefore already start planning for these consequences.

 Jan Willem Velthuijsen: ‘In brief, we advise our clients to prepare for a scenario where the UK is no longer part of either the internal market or the customs union, meaning that non-tariff, and potentially also tariff barriers to trade, will come into play post-2020.’

 Partner, Assurance, Head of Financial Services , PwC Cyprus

 Partner, Advisory, In charge of Banking, PwC Cyprus

 Partner, In charge of Fund Services, PwC Cyprus

 George C Lambrou

 Partner, Advisory, In charge of Investment Firms, PwC Cyprus

-Partner - Head of International Markets / In charge of Tax Advisory, PwC Cyprus
+Partner - Head of Tax Advisory, PwC Cyprus